pkb94/pkb94/README.md

 ## Hi there 👋 My Name is Pooja

-- 🔭 I’m currently working with Steris and as a side hustle starting to work on Open issues on GIT
+- 🔭 I’m currently working as a Software Developer and as a side hustle starting to work on Open issues on GIT
 - 🌱 I’m currently learning cloud and DevOps
 - 👯 I’m looking to collaborate on Open source projects
 - 😄 Pronouns: she/hers